 Arbitral Proceeding

-The Arbitral Proceeding is a de novo review of the merits of the claim raised in the administrative proceeding, and will be conducted in accordance with the arbitral rules of the applicable Arbitral Institution.
+The Arbitral Proceeding is a review of the merits of the claim raised in the administrative proceeding, and will be conducted in accordance with the arbitral rules of the applicable Arbitral Institution.

 The applicable substantive law governing the Arbitral Proceeding shall be the law mutually agreed by the Parties.
-If no agreement is reached, the IGO Complainant may elect either (1) the law of the jurisdiction of the Registrar’s principal office, or (2) the law of the Respondent’s location as verified by the Registrar(s) in the administrative proceeding pursuant to Paragraph 4(b).
-Where the Respondent used a privacy or proxy service, and the beneficial user of the domain name’s identity was disclosed as part of the administrative proceedings, the IGO Complainant may instead elect the law of the jurisdiction of the beneficial user of the domain name (the privacy or proxy service customer) if different from the Respondent’s location as verified by the Registrar(s) in the administrative proceeding pursuant to Paragraph 4(b).
+If no agreement is reached, the IGO Complainant may elect either (1) the law of the jurisdiction of the Registrar’s principal office, or (2) the law of the Respondent’s location.
+Where the Respondent used a privacy or proxy service, and the beneficial user of the domain name’s identity was disclosed as part of the administrative proceedings, the IGO Complainant may instead elect the law of the jurisdiction of the beneficial user of the domain name (the privacy or proxy service customer) if different from the Respondent’s location.
 If none of these choices of law provide a cause of action, the Arbitral Panel shall determine the applicable law consistent with the applicable arbitral rules of the Arbitral Institution.

 Communication of Arbitral Decision